lalawue/mooncake/docs/language.md

 ## Extension

-'extension' is the only way to extend class/struct variable/method, the limitation is can not override exist variable/method.
+'extension' is the only way to extend class/struct variable/method, the limitation is can not override exist variable/method, can not add metamethod.

 - support extend class from struct, or extend struct from class
 - define new variable/method for class/struct